 Practice makes perfect.

 Don’t wait until you are on an epic, once-in-a-lifetime trip to try out some of your new skills.
-Before you go, practice around your hometown or even your own house.
+Before you go, practice around your hometown or even in your own house.
 Playing tourist in your own city is fun and can open your eyes to the beauty right in your own backyard.
 Challenge yourself to photograph in different and less-than-ideal lighting and scenarios.
 You very rarely get to control your conditions when traveling, so you’ll want to be prepared to handle anything!

 Disclosure: this post contains some affiliate links.
 At no additional cost to you, I will earn a commission if you click through and make a purchase.